Nukepayload2/XamarinFormsXamlVB/README.md

 - Windows 10 (>= 10.0.16299.0)

 ## Known Issues
-- Xaml pre-compile is not supported.
+- Named controls' backing fields are renamed in order to workaround XamlC limitations.
+For example, "BtnOk" is renamed to "BtnOkWithEvents".
-- The Xamarin.Forms UI assembly can not be simplified (or linked).
+- Custom xmlns with "http" uri is not supported.
+Use "using" or "clr-namespace" instead.

 ## Contribute
 - We need your help to improve English contents or fix bugs.